Helen Culver: Helen Culver Gold Medal

 In 1907, she set up a bequest to establish the Helen Culver Gold Medal, to be awarded by the Geographic Society of Chicago to outstanding practitioners.
 The National Air and Space Museum holds the 1925 medal, inscribed "The Helen Culver Gold Medal, founded 1907 A.D One side bears a portrait of Culver, the other a dedication to the recipient.

 The inaugural recipient was Norwegian scientist and explorer Roald Amundsen, who spoke at the society about his recent expedition to the Northwest Passage.

 In 1915, Australian scientist and Antarctic explorer Douglas Mawson was awarded the medal.

 In 1925 the medal was awarded to Lowell H. Smith, for having achieved the first Circumnavigation of the Earth by airplane on October 16, 1925.

 Other philanthropy

 Culver also supported several other important scholarly causes, such as giving over $1.1 million to the University of Chicago, making her one of the University's most important early donors.
 Her benefaction established the Hull Biological Laboratories at the university.

 Her last gift was the Helen Culver Fund for Race Psychology, established in 1908, to address the topic of immigration and housing in Chicago neighbourhoods.
 The endowment of $50,000 to sociologists W. I. Thomas and Florian Znaniecki allowed them to research and produce the five-volume publication, The Polish Peasant in Europe and America (1922-24), which became very influential.

+Culver's donations to the University of Chicago helped fund the Hull Biological Laboratories, which were completed in 1897.